grid-js/gridjs/README.md

 **A table library that works everywhere**

 - Simple and lightweight implementation
 - No vendor lock-in.
-Grid.js can be used with most popular JavaScript frameworks (React, Angular, Preact or VanillaJS)
+Grid.js can be used with any JavaScript frameworks (React, Angular, Preact or VanillaJS)
 - Written in TypeScript
 - Supports all modern browsers and IE11+